-20. General Obligations: Non-Competition.
+20. General Obligations; Non-Competition.

-20.1 Each Member (and each Pilot) agrees, as a condition to his/her Membership in the Association, to abide by the provisions of all contracts, agreements, Operating Rules, or obligations of the Association legally constituted, now in effect or which may in the future be adopted in accordance with the Bylaws in effect at the time.
-Each Member agrees, as a condition to his/her Membership in the Association, to seek and secure pilotage work in Puget Sound and adjacent inland waters only pursuant to the Operating Rules of the Association in effect at the time.

-20.2 Each Pilot shall be bound by any agreement or obligation or responsibility of the Member owned by that Pilot, pursuant to the terms hereof.
+- 20.1 Each Pilot, and each Member, agrees, as a condition to his/her/its Membership in the Association, to abide by the provisions of all contracts, agreements, Operating Rules, or obligations of the Association legally constituted, now in effect or which may in the future be adopted in accordance with the Bylaws in effect at that time.
+Each Pilot and each Member agrees, as a condition to his/her/its Membership in the Association, to seek and secure pilotage work in Puget Sound and adjacent inland waters only pursuant to the Operating Rules of the Association in effect at the time. - 20.2 Each Pilot shall be bound by any agreement or obligation or responsibility of the Member owned by that Pilot, pursuant to the terms hereof.
 Likewise, each Member shall be bound by any agreement or obligation or responsibility of the Pilot that owns that Member, pursuant to the terms hereof.

-20.3 Each Member agrees that should such Member retire, withdraw or resign from the Association, or be expelled from the Association pursuant to the terms of Section 17, or should such Member's Membership in the Association be terminated for any reason whatsoever, such Member or then-former Member will not seek, secure or accept any pilotage work whatsoever in Puget Sound and adjacent inland waters, and will not otherwise compete with the business of the Association and its Pilots, for a period of five (5) years after the effective date of such retirement, withdrawal, resignation, expulsion or termination of Membership.

-20.3.1 Because the extent of damages that would be suffered by the Association and its Members from violation of this covenant not to compete contained herein would be difficult to ascertain, it is agreed by all Members, now and in the future, that an amount equal to the total monies that would otherwise be paid, or that have then been paid, to that violating Member or former Member as Termination Payment pursuant to the terms of Section 5.6 herein, and under any unvested Pension Plan, be agreed to be reasonable as liquidated damages for any such violation.

-20.3.2 The Members further agree that, in addition to the foregoing, an action for specific enforcement may be brought by the Association in a court of competent jurisdiction, and that that court may specifically enforce the terms hereof and enjoin any such Member or former Member from violating the terms of this Section 20.

-20.4 The Members, bound by the provisions of these Bylaws, now and in the future, further agree that upon retirement, withdrawal, resignation, expulsion or termination of Membership from the Association, he or she will promptly surrender his/her state license to the appropriate state agency for cancellation.
-The Members further agree that no monies shall be paid as Termination Payment under Section 5.6 herein unless and until said state license is canceled.
+- 20.3 Each Member and Pilot agrees that should such Member's Membership in the Association be terminated for any reason whatsoever, such Member and the Pilot owning such Member will not seek, secure or accept any pilotage work whatsoever in Puget Sound and adjacent inland waters, and will not otherwise compete with the business of the Association and its Pilots, for a period of five (5) years after the effective date of such termination of Membership. - 20.3.1 Because the extent of damages that would be suffered by the Association and its Members from violation of this covenant not to compete contained herein would be difficult to ascertain, it is agreed by all Members, now and in the future, that an amount equal to the total monies that would otherwise be paid, or that have then been paid, to that violating Member or former Member as Termination Payment pursuant to the terms of Section 5.6 herein, and under any unvested Pension Plan, be agreed to be reasonable as liquidated damages for any such violation. - 20.3.2 The Members further agree that, in addition to the foregoing, an action for specific enforcement may be brought by the Association in a court of competent jurisdiction, and that that court may specifically enforce the terms hereof and enjoin any such Member or former Member from violating the terms of this Section 20. - 20.4 The Members, bound by the provisions of these Bylaws, now and in the future, further agree that upon withdrawal, resignation, expulsion or termination of Membership for any reason from the Association, the Pilot-Member or the Pilot owning the Member will promptly surrender his/her License to the appropriate state agency for cancellation.
+The Members further agree that no monies shall be paid as Termination Payment under Section 5.6 herein unless and until said License is canceled.

-These Bylaws are adopted effective as of the \\\\\ day of \\\\\, 2016.
+These Bylaws are adopted effective as of the 5th day of November, 2018.